-When prescribing antipsychotics to older adults, the balance of risks and benefits should be considered.(59) Antipsychotic drugs have been found to be associated with a small increased risk of mortality and an increased risk of stroke or transient ischaemic attack in older adults with dementia.
-When prescribed, it is recommended that initial doses of antipsychotic drugs for older adults be reduced to half the recommended adult dose or less (adult doses as listed in the BNF presented in Table 8), and that dosage could be adjusted further after accounting for individual factors such as weight, comorbidity, and concomitant medication.(59)
+When prescribing antipsychotics to older adults, the balance of risks and benefits should be considered.(60) Antipsychotic drugs have been found to be associated with a small increased risk of mortality and an increased risk of stroke or transient ischaemic attack in older adults with dementia.
+When prescribed, it is recommended that initial doses of antipsychotic drugs for older adults be reduced to half the recommended adult dose or less (adult doses as listed in the BNF presented in Table 8), and that dosage could be adjusted further after accounting for individual factors such as weight, comorbidity, and concomitant medication.(60)

 Table 8.
-Antipsychotics used as an adjunctive treatment in the management of severe anxiety(59)
+Examples of antipsychotics used as an adjunctive treatment in the management of severe anxiety(60)